The Bankrate promise

 5. When in doubt, pick a student card

 As a student, you’re afforded a valuable asset in the credit card market: the student credit card.
 Designed with students in mind, these cards offer benefits geared toward your needs.
-The best student credit cards usually have fewer fees, better APRs than credit cards for no credit history and an option to upgrade to a non-student version after school.
+The best student credit cards usually have fewer fees, better APRs than credit cards for borrowers with no credit history and an option to upgrade to a non-student version after graduation.

 The bottom line

-A credit card can help you build up a good credit history and score early while hitting some of your biggest financial milestones quicker and easier.
-Good credit comes with consistently good habits, so always pay your bills on time, don’t bite off more than you can chew, start slowly but stay consistent and always focus on what matters most for your financial future.
+A credit card can help you build up a good credit history and score early on, while also helping you to hit some of your biggest financial milestones quicker and easier.
+Good credit comes from consistently good habits, so always pay your bills on time, don’t bite off more than you can chew, start slowly, stay consistent and always focus on what matters most for your financial future.